Alma Angela Cohen was born in London in May 1932. The family name was originally Kogin, from which emerged the stage name Alma Cogan.

-Her first record was a 78 rpm record of To Be Worthy Of You on HMV.
-When Joy Nichols left the BBC programme Take It From Here, Cogan replaced her as the resident singer, performing many types of songs but, most successfully, upbeat ballads and novelty songs.
+When Joy Nichols left the BBC programme Take It From Here with Jimmy Edwards, Cogan replaced her as the resident singer, performing many types of songs but, most successfully, upbeat ballads and novelty songs.

 Cogan had wanted to make an entire album of Beatles material, but EMI felt that that was unsuitable since there were a number of other similar recordings available at the time.

-Cogan died in London in 1966 from ovarian cancer at the criminal age of 34.
-She is commemorated by a blue plaque on her former residence in Kensington High Street.
+Undaunted, she appeared in TV’s International Cabaret in August, but never performed publicly again.
+She died in Middlesex Hospital in October 1966 of ovarian cancer at the criminal age of 34.
+She is buried in the Jewish Cemetery at Bushey in Hertfordshire and commemorated by a blue plaque on her former residence in Kensington.

 For many years there were rumours that Alma had been involved in an affair with John Lennon.